nyxpho/propaganda_eacl2021/README.md

-# Code for From the Stage to the Audience: Propaganda on Reddit
+# EACL 2021: From the Stage to the Audience: Propaganda on Reddit